icnagy/XIIO/README.md

 - 1/4 note  (OOXO)
 - 1/2 note  (XOXO)
 - Full note (OXXO)
+(The new glide only works with the internal clock for now.)

 ### Expanded settings

-Example: to access internal clock enable/disable settings:
+Example: to toggle the internal clock:

 1. go to settings
 2. press and hold octave - and octave + plates at the same time